Names of Zeus: Amun

 He gave me his hand, and I rejoiced.

 In effect, Amon determined who should be Pharaoh and who should remain one.
-The pharaoh’s legitimacy—and thus the fate of Egypt—rested on his divine endorsement.
+The Pharaoh’s legitimacy—and thus the fate of Egypt—rested on his divine endorsement.

 PRIESTHOOD OF THEBES